 - Improving your writing style

-- Returning to your research to enhance your novel’s plot.
+- Conducting more research to enhance your novel’s plot.

 Just remember: there’s no such thing as “done,” until the book hits the shelves.
 Once you land an agent and eventually an editor, these people will ask you to revise your manuscript with a mind to make it more marketable.
 Get on this bandwagon now!
 Going From Nothing To Novel takes a while and so does going From Pitch to Published.